 1. Not meeting the needs of early-stage buyers

-About 99.5% of the people that visit your company website aren't ready to fill out a contact form or call your sales team.
+About 99% of the people who visit your company website aren't ready to fill out a contact form or call your sales team.
 If your B2B website is going to be a sales tool, you'll need to address the problems and issues that your potential customers are facing.
 Are you doing any of the following on your website?

 - Building trust with potential customers by providing information that reinforces that you understand their industry and the problems they likely face.